cs130-w21/17/README.md

 ```
 git clone https://github.com/cs130-w21/17
 ```
 Open terminal and change your directory into the top level folder of our application.
-If you don't have Node.js or npm, download it from [here] (https://nodejs.org/en/).
+If you don't have Node.js or npm, download it from [here](https://nodejs.org/en/).
 Then, run these commands to install the required libraries and dependencies:
 ```
 npm install npm@6.14.11
 npm install